Going through a pregnancy and finding that your skin is beginning to develop the deeply grooved, discolored scars known as stretch marks?

 Mustela also claims that their stretch mark cream has been clinically proven to reduce the grooves and discoloration associated with newly developed marks in 79% of the women that participated in their tests.

-Here are some of the real reviews we found for Mustela’s stretch mark cream online:
+Here are some of the real reviews we found for Mustela’s stretch marks cream online:

 As far as we can tell, opinions of this product are fairly mixed.
 Some people claim that it worked well as a preventative moisturizer but several users reveal that the product doesn’t really do a great job of getting rid of already-present stretch marks.

 Generally speaking, Mustela isn’t a bad product.
 But it’s certainly not the best, either.

 It seems that using it is essentially a gamble.
 While it may work for some, it may not for others.